 - A Healer-type officer.
-Honestly, Healer-type officers are just too good due to their “Knowledge of the Body” (HP regen) skill, and you could have an army comprised only of three of these invincible officers to obliterate your opponents.
+Honestly, Healer-type officers are just too good due to their “Knowledge of the Body” (HP regen) skill, and you could have an army comprised only of three of these near-invincible officers to obliterate your opponents.

 - Other armies in support could have a mish-mash of different officer types or captain retinues (just to help generate new characters).